gemfire/gemfire-examples/putall/README.md

 limitations under the License.
 -->

-# Geode Put Multiple Values at Once Example
+# GemFire Put Multiple Values at Once Example

 This is a simple example that demonstrates putting a map of values into a region, checking the size, and retrieving the values.

-This example assumes you have installed Java and Geode.
+This example assumes you have installed JDK11 and GemFire.

 ## Steps